MirandaDora/rea-toy-robot/PROBLEM.md

 movement of the toy robot.

 Please do not put your name in any of the submitted code since this makes it harder for us to review your submission anonymously.

+From Stephen Dodd to Everyone: (1:11 pm)
+ Extend the Toy Robot with a PLACE_OBJECT command, to place an object on the tabletop surface.
+When moving the toy robot it should be prevented from bumping into previously placed objects on the tabletop surface.
+PLACE_OBJECT should place an object in front of the current location of the toy robot.
+For example if the toy robot is at location (0,0) and facing EAST, an object should be placed in location (1,0).

+Object do not move,
+object do not have dirction,
+Step into obstacle == not moving